For years, Sara worked in a hospital, making care possible for others. Now, after being diagnosed with breast cancer, she was the one in need of care.

-PAREXEL is committed to the highest standards of governance, including transparent financial and tax reporting.
-PAREXEL believes that pursuing a transparent tax policy is a part of doing business.
+Parexel is committed to the highest standards of governance, including transparent financial and tax reporting.
+We believe that pursuing a transparent tax policy is a part of doing business.
 The interests of all relevant stakeholders, which include investors, employees, governments, suppliers and business partners – are balanced with our tax strategy.

 Our Approach to Governance Arrangements and Risk Management

-PAREXEL’s Chief Financial Officer and Corporate Vice President, Tax and Treasury are responsible for our tax strategy.
-The Chief Financial Officer and Corporate Vice President, Tax and Treasury are also responsible for maintaining and updating this tax strategy and for ensuring that procedures supporting the tax strategy are in place, maintained, and used consistently throughout the business.
+Parexel’s Chief Financial Officer and Executive Vice President, Tax & Treasury are responsible for our tax strategy.
+The Chief Financial Officer and Executive Vice President, Tax & Treasury are also responsible for maintaining and updating this tax strategy and for ensuring that procedures supporting the tax strategy are in place, maintained, and used consistently throughout the business.

 Tax Planning and Acceptable Tax Risk